-Michigan Tech does accept transfer credits.
+If students would like to graduate in less time than normal, they can choose the accelerated degree program.
+Michigan Tech accepts transfer credits.
 The school accepts AP credit and IB credits.
 Additionally, Michigan Tech has a summer session, so students can earn credits during the summer.

-Around 72% of students who started college at Michigan Tech graduate within six years.
+NOTE: Around 69% of students who start college at Michigan Tech complete all the credits required within six years.

 Michigan Tech offers an orientation program before the start of fall classes to prepare new students for college life.

 |IB Credits Accepted||√|

 |New Student Orientation||√|